 His name was Ruhollah ibn Mustafa Musawi Khomeini Hindi (meaning the Indian).
 The name Khomeini was taken from the town where he was born.

-Khomeini's fight against the Shah was even more effective when conducted from abroad than it would have been inside the country.
-His message was recorded, and duplicated to music cassettes, which where smuggled into Iran.
-These cassettes where duplicated over and over again inside Iran with normal equipment, and Khomeini's message was quickly spread over all of the country.
+Khomeini’s fight against the Shah was even more effective when conducted from abroad than it would have been inside the country.
+His message was recorded and duplicated to music cassettes, which were smuggled into Iran.
+These cassettes were duplicated over and over again inside Iran with normal equipment and Khomeini’s message was quickly spread over all of the countries.

 Radio broadcasting of his message was another form of urging people to disobedience.
 The mere fact that Khomeini was abroad, and the mystics surrounding the distribution of the cassettes, must be seen together with a central theme in Shi’i creed: The occulted Imam, who disappeared in 941, but who is said to still be alive, just waiting for the right moment to return to the world, and rule the world with divine justice.